top of page

 • Use pre-made page templates and customize them

-• Export print-ready PDF files for both digital and physical versions
+• Export high quality PDF files for both digital and physical versions

 👉 Start designing with Canva